+Curriculum resources include examples of people with disabilities.
+Children watch clips, read books and use resources which include examples of people with disabilities An audit has been undertaken which verifies these results.
+New resources have been purchased with this criteria at the forefront of decision making when procurement takes place.
+All children see themselves reflected in school resources.
 Curriculum progress is tracked for all pupils, including those with a disability.
 All children are tracked individually through termly assessments.
 Every child is highlighted and progress considered which leads to relevant strategies for the individual, group or class.
-Additionally, SEND children have ILP or EHCP targets reviewed and reset each term.
+Additionally, SEND children have ILP or EHCP targets reviewed and reset each half term.
 SEND children receive more regular analysis and consideration of progress.
 The curriculum is reviewed to ensure it meets the needs of all pupils.
-Each spring term, assessment progress and achievement from ILPs and more generally form the basis for the curriculum review day during an INSET involving all Teachers and HLTAs The curriculum enables all children to succeed in all subjects and areas.
+Each spring term, assessment progress and achievement from ILPs and more generally form the basis for the curriculum review day during an INSET involving all Teachers and HLTAs.
+The curriculum enables all children to succeed in all subjects and areas.
 The enrichment provision of the school is available and encouraging to all pupils.
-All out of school activities will be conducted in an inclusive environment and if outside providers are used, they will comply with all legislative requirements: an audit to be undertaken for verification.
+All out of school activities will be conducted in an inclusive environment and if outside providers are used, they will comply with all legislative requirements.
 All children benefit from an exciting and enriching programme.
 Deploy support staff to optimize pupil participation.
 Pupils needs are reviewed and matched to the skills of staff.
-Pupils needs are thoroughly met through effective deployment of skilled staff in order that all pupils meet their full potential
+Where staffing is insufficient to cover needs across the school, children with additional needs are prioritized.
+Pupils needs are thoroughly met through effective deployment of skilled staff in order that all pupils meet their full potential.